fubar2/flaskdashboard/README.md

 * the mass of water in any reservoir

-We are trying to measure the first one, but will need to take account of the other variable sources of change.
+We are trying to measure only the first one, but will need to take account of all other variable sources of change.

+*Central assumption*

 It seems reasonable to assume *that any real change in the total mass* can only arise from: